pfgithub/interpunctbot/README.md

     ip!listname 5
     ip!listname single search string

-Quote single is used to get just one line in a multiline quote.
+Quote single is used to get one line in a multiline quote.
 A number at the end can be used to get the nth quote with that search term or of all the quotes

 ## Speedrun.com leaderboards